BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 As the philosopher Slavoj Žižek argues---contrary to Dostoevsky and many others—--that the belief in God enables us to commit horrific crimes, believing in an objectively accessible truth can serve the same purpose.
 If we no longer live in the same world, society might break, but this does not diminish the great value of doubt and uncertainty in restraining our tendency for megalomania.

-As you might expect, I lean more towards Rorty, believing that we are mature enough to handle the pragmatist view that it is socially more useful to reject the idea of an objective truth (in the Platonist sense).
+On this matter, I lean more towards Rorty, believing that we are mature enough to handle the pragmatist view that it is socially more useful to reject the idea of an objective truth (in the Platonist sense).
 According to Rorty, Pippi Longstocking should be allowed to argue for her position, and we should accept her position to be true if it emerges out of the struggle for truth.
 The American pragmatist rejects the Platonist's notion of truth, considering it unintelligible and meaningless.